Big Ol’ Fish-Anderson Ohman - NewsBreak

 South Dakota Kids Belong expands west to help children in need

 RAPID CITY, S.D.
-(KOTA) - Firefighters run headfirst into dangerous situations, oftentimes putting their lives at risk to save another person.
-But that danger doesn’t end when the uniform comes off.
+(KEVN) - Rapid City firefighters mission statement is prepare, prevent, and protect the community -- and it’s certainly not a job that comes without risk.
 In fact, one of the major health concerns for firefighters is cancer.
-“Firefighters have a 9% greater chance...
+“Firefighters have a 9% greater chance of being diagnosed...

 Comments / 0